eloicasamayor/delimeals_app/README.md

 )
 ```

+## Drawer
+To add a drawer, simply we add a drawer argument into the Scaffold widget.
+We can asign a **Drawer()** widget, with a child that could be anything.
+It is that easy to build a drawer.
+We can have the drawer widget in a separed file so we can easily load it from different pages.

 ### InkWell
 To make a widget tapable we can use the GestureDetector widget to fire the onTap event.
 But we can also use a InkWell, wich is a GestureDetector with a "ripple effect" a Material animation that are like waves coming from the tap.